nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 ![](../resources/images/screenshots/tatAnchorWoman.png)

-- Go to hunting Lodge -> NO NOT UNTIL LICENCE
-- Go to Czerka Office
+- Go to Czerka Office on the right
 - Maana
 	- I'm sorry?
 What are you talking about?
 	- **Helena?
 Bastila, isn't that your mother's name?**